sajanajk/gatsby-netlifycms-starter-theherald/src/pages/index.md

 templateKey: index-page
 title: The Herald
 image: /img/home-jumbotron.jpg
-heading: The Herald
+heading: Read The World Today
-subheading: World News
+subheading: At Your Fingertips
 ---